sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/python.md

 python3 app.py
 ```

+!!! info

+    You can run any [Application Client](../../application-client/) to test against this server right away.

 ## Understanding the code

-The application is a simple Flask app with a single controller file `app.py` that exports a unique endpoint:
+The application is a simple Flask app with a single controller file `app.py` that exports two endpoints:

 - `/token` : generate a token for a given Room name and Participant name.
+- `/webhook` : receive LiveKit webhook events.

 Let's see the code of the `app.py` file: